San Fernando Valley Gender Discrimination Lawyers

 The agency will investigate the claim once a complaint is filed with the CRD.
 If the CRD determines a violation, it could attempt to resolve the problem through mediation or take further legal action on your behalf.
 However, if the agency declines to pursue the matter, you will be issued a "right to sue" letter, which allows you to file a claim in civil court.
 You have one year from receiving the right-to-sue letter to initiate legal proceedings.

 It is important to act quickly when pursuing a gender discrimination claim.
 Evidence can become more challenging to gather as time passes, and waiting too long to file could result in the loss of your right to seek compensation.
-Our Northridge gender discrimination attorney can help you navigate these deadlines and ensure that your lawsuit is filed in a timely manner.
+Our gender discrimination attorney can help you navigate these deadlines and ensure that your lawsuit is filed on time.

 Frequently Asked Questions (FAQs)